A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Choose Funded Futures Network if you want:

-Overall, Alpha Futures scores higher (67 vs 65) on our trader-friendliness index.
+Overall, Alpha Futures scores higher (67 vs 60) on our trader-friendliness index.
 Key advantages: lower starting cost, more forgiving drawdown rules.
-That said, Funded Futures Network wins on faster path to funded, fewer trading restrictions.
+That said, Funded Futures Network wins on faster path to funded, fewer trading restrictions, no inactivity limit.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.